robin-rpr/calos/doc/tutorial.rst

 directory and run it.

 Charliecloud supports arbitrary image builders.
-In this tutorial, we use :code:`ch-image`, which comes with Charliecloud, but you can also use others, e.g. Docker or Podman. :code:`ch-image` is a big deal because it is completely unprivileged.
+In this tutorial, we use :code:`clearly image`, which comes with Charliecloud, but you can also use others, e.g. Docker or Podman. :code:`clearly image` is a big deal because it is completely unprivileged.
 Other builders typically run as root or require setuid root helper programs; this raises a number of security questions.